 With a keen interest in sound art, this then led me on the path of wondering if I could create a sound piece based on playing the glue.
 I found myself using this audio as collage material in a surround-sound landscape, using variations like changing the playback speed while preserving the pitch.
 I also played the peeling a second time slightly off centre, so that the small pitch variations while the tonearm swings from side-to-side (aka 'wow') could be set in sync with a more pitch-stable reading, to create a large and rather wild soundfield.

 With the original record including harp, sitar, tabla, orchestra and electric guitar, it seemed only right that I should frame the result with some string and harp samples for added interest (and a tongue planted in my cheek).
 The finishing touch was a few splashes of guitar noise and sitar.
-"Impressions of Alice" is born.
+"Impressions of Alice" was born.

 You can play the the 5.1 Surround Sound mix at http://havrillay.com/impressions-of-alice